5l1v3r1/BFUtils/README.md

 # BFUtils
-Inside of this package, there are a set of potentially useful utilities based around the Brainf**k esolang.
-Currently, it contains an interpreter for both BF and BF++, and a transpiler that converts BF code to C.
+Inside of this package, there is a set of potentially useful utilities based around the Brainf**k esolang.
+Currently, it contains an interpreter for both BF and BF++, along with a transpiler that converts BF code to C.

 # Brainf**k
 Brainf**k (BF) is an incredibly popular esoteric programming language created in 1993 by Urban Müller.
 The language consists of what some might refer to as "pure" memory management, as all one does while programming in it is increment or decrement values, along with a single data pointer.
 It contains a grand total of 8 instructions, which only allow for basic looping, user input, and output (however, people have been able to do some pretty impressive things with it, check out https://esolangs.org/wiki/Brainfuck_algorithms).